Yarthax23/toDo-server/docs/architecture.md

 * Rules
     * `<username>` is opaque bytes
     * Length: `1..USERNAME_MAX-1`
-    * Must no contain spaces
+    * Must not contain spaces
     * May be reassigned at any time
 * Effects
-    * Grammar emits intent to change username
+    * Set or change the client's username
-    * Server applies username mutation
     * No room membership changes
     * No broadcasts
-* Errors → disconnect
+* Errors
     * Missing argument
     * Argument too long
     * Argument contains spaces